Kalgoorlie–Boulder Airport

-Kalgoorlie-Boulder Airport (IATA: KGI, ICAO: YPKG) is an airport in Kalgoorlie, Western Australia.
+Kalgoorlie–Boulder Airport (IATA: KGI, ICAO: YPKG) is an airport in Kalgoorlie, Western Australia.
 The airport is 3 NM south of the city.
-The airport handled 299,055 passengers in the 2021–22 financial year.
+It handled 299,055 passengers in the 2021–22 financial year.

 The airport is a major hub for fly-in fly-out service due to the mining boom in the region.
 It is also a hub for the Goldfields Air Services, which offers chartering and flight lessons, along with the Royal Flying Doctor Service, which uses Kalgoorlie as a hub due to the lack of medical assistance for people in the region, transporting major injuries from Kalgoorlie to Perth.

 History

 Construction and fencing of the Kalgoorlie Aerodrome commenced in 1928, and completed the following year with Royal Australian Air Force landing five Wapiti Jupiter Series aeroplanes in front of large crowds.
 The aeroplanes were making their way to Perth in preparation for the East-West Air Race.

+In 1949 a mass scrapping of Vultee Vengeance dive-bombers took place at the airport, with the engines, undercarriage legs and some cockpit fittings of 20 aircraft being removed and sent to Perth by a salvage company, while local citizens also purchased aircraft for parts.
+Some years later the abandoned airframes were cut up and loaded on trucks to move to scrap yards.